Rangi42/polishedcrystal/FAQ.md

 ### I don't like non-canon Pokémon types!

 I was hesitant to make original changes like this, because the goal is to be an improved Crystal version, not a new game.
-In the end I made two versions, one regular (with changes) and one "faithful" (with original typings).
+In the end I made two versions, one regular and one "faithful".

+The regular version makes creative changes to Pokémon base stats and types, and to some move properties, mostly inspired by [Drayano's Sacred Gold and Storm Silver](https://gbatemp.net/threads/pokemon-sacred-gold-storm-silver.327567/).
+It also improves some translated terms that [Nob Ogasawara](https://twitter.com/dougdinsdale) [complained about](https://lparchive.org/Pokemon-Blue/code.html).

+The faithful version does not change those things, besides updating stats to the latest canon generation.